-- (i) a European patent application; - (ii) an international application filed with the EPO as receiving Office under the PCT; - (iii) a Japanese patent or utility model application; - (iv) an international application filed with the Japanese Patent Office as receiving Office under the PCT, - (v) a Korean patent or utility model application, or - (vi) a US patent application or provisional patent application subject to the document exchange agreement with the USPTO, then the EPO will include free of charge a copy of the previous application in the file of the European patent application.
+- (i) a European patent application; - (ii) an international application filed with the EPO as receiving Office under the PCT; - (iii) a Japanese patent or utility model application; - (iv) a Korean patent or utility model application, or - (v) a US patent application or provisional patent application subject to the document exchange agreement with the USPTO, then the EPO will include free of charge a copy of the previous application in the file of the European patent application.
 No request is necessary to this end.
 However, if the language of the previous application was not one of the official languages of the EPO, it may still be necessary to file the translation or declaration under Rule 53(3) (see III, 6.8).